elifesciences-publications/biorxiv_countries/paper/reproduce.md

 #### Figure 4a: Downloads per preprint

-Data from this query saved as `downloads_per_paper.csv` and includes ONLY downloads for each preprint's first three months online:
+Data from this query saved as `downloads_per_paper.csv` and includes ONLY downloads for each preprint's first 6 months online:

 ```sql
 SELECT aa.article, dloads.downloads, c.name AS country